Skip to main content

 • Hospitals need to complete a validation process to ensure the automated reporting is accurately capturing the opioid overdose counts

-• Hospitals need to set up an automated report in addition to syndromic surveillance for the reporting of naloxone administrations (Syndromic surveillance cannot capture that information at this time)
+• Hospitals that have set up an automated report in addition to syndromic surveillance for the reporting of naloxone administrations should continue with automated reporting (Syndromic surveillance cannot capture that information at this time).
+If this is not yet set up, IDPH will explore alternative options for reporting this measure.
+New on-boarding is on hold.

 For Validation Annually